-After some discussion with the client, where they picked the best thumbnail per scene, my next task was to convert the thumbnails to more discernible rough sketches.
-I know that ‘discernible rough sketches’ sounds like an oxymoron, please bear with me.
+Remember those chicken scratch thumbnails I made?
+After the client selected the best one per scene, my next task was to make them more discernible.
+I know that ‘discernible rough sketches’ sounds like an oxymoron, but please bear with me.
 You’ll see what I mean in a bit.
 Unlike with the thumbnails, I decided to go the digital route for the rough sketches.
 Why?
-Doing it digitally made it easier for me to scale and compose the scene’s elements far more precisely than if I’d tried with pencil and paper – and believe you me, I went through quite a bit of trial-and-plenty-errors before I finally cranked up Photoshop.
+Digital sketches made it easier for me to scale and compose the scene’s elements.
+It gave me more precision, more than if I’d tried with pencil and paper.

-In the end I chose Option B for Daphne because it allowed the viewers to see her while still keeping her hidden from Hagga’s boys, and that pose appeared more comfortable for her rather than crouching on one knee in the dirt.
+In the end, chose Option B for Daphne.
+For one thing, it put her up front for the viewer while hiding her from the boys.
+Also, that pose was more comfortable than crouching on one knee in the dirt.
 Trust me, I’m speaking from experience.

 After tracing the roughs, I also drew in the details using Col-Erase pencils.
-Again, this is just a personal preference.
+Again, this is a personal preference.
 I used to use regular drawing pencils for my work up to when I encountered this type and made a switch.
-What I like about using the Col-Erase pencils is that I can create greater contrast between the characters and other scene elements by, say, making the characters one colour and the remaining items another – or use several different colours throughout for even greater distinction.
-It’s purely up to what approach I feel like using when I draw at that moment, not to mention how many pencil colours I have on hand.
-I’m down to Light Blue at the time I write this, but I digress.
+I like Col-Erase pencils because I can distinguish characters from other scene elements.
+What do I mean by that?
+I can, say, make the characters one colour and the remaining items another.
+I can even use several different colours throughout for greater distinction.
+It’s depends on the approach I choose while drawing, as well as how many different pencil colours I have on hand.
+I’m down to Blue at the time I write this, but I digress.

 The colouring process went like this:

-- I use the basic paint brush tool to block out the various base colours in the scene, with each element getting coloured on its own layer (e.g. skin colour was on one layer, sock on another).
-At the time, I wasn’t skilled enough with the Lasso tool to isolate certain areas and fill it with the Paint Bucket but you live and you learn.
+First, I blocked out the Base Colours using the Basic Brush tool.
+I put each element on its own layer (e.g. skin colour on one layer, socks on another).
+Back then, I wasn’t skilled enough with the Lasso tool to isolate certain areas and fill it with the Paint Bucket.
+That’s a technique that would have made my life easier, but you live and you learn.

 And within the final deadline to boot.

-And there it is, gentle people – my beginning-to-end process of illustrating the “Hagga’s Last Vattiegirl” picture book project.
-In addition to learning about how I approach my work, I hope I also gave you some insight into my mental struggles along the way.
-Those heavily overcast days made working a tremendous challenge many times, especially in the beginning, but (in hindsight) I believe that I’ve emerged stronger, more skilled, and more knowledgeable as a result.
-I’m more in touch with my physical and mental weaknesses and I’m better able to work around them; I’m better able to structure my time around prior fixed commitments and respect both my health and the client’s time table, and I’ve learned more about book dimensions and printing profiles through trial-by-fire experience than I had in a classroom setting.
-Honestly?
-If I came out of all of this not being a more professional and decisive illustrator, something would be wrong.
+And there it is, gentle people – my process of illustrating “Hagga’s Last Vattiegirl”.
+Along with my approach to work, I hope you gained insight into my mental struggles along the way.
+Those overcast days made working a tremendous challenge, especially in the beginning.
+But (in hindsight) I’ve emerged stronger, more skilled, and more knowledgeable as a result.
+I’m more in touch with my physical and mental weaknesses and I’m better able to work around them.
+I’m better able to structure my working hours and respect both my health and the client’s time table.
+As a bonus, I’ve learned a lot about book dimensions and printing profiles.
+More than I had in a classroom setting.
+If I came out of this experience not being a more professional and decisive illustrator, something would be wrong.

 Now I turn the keyboard over to you.
 What do you think of my process and my work?
 Leave your thoughts in a comment below, and join my mailing list to get blog updates (and more – later!) fresh in your inbox.